Gender Equality Statistics

 *Comparable data which precedes 2016 does not exist therefore we cannot be certain that our year on year calculation for change in GPG would be the same.

 Source: GEO Internal analysis using data from Office for National Statistics

-- Percentage of Women on FTSE 350 Boards:
+- The percentage of Women on FTSE 350 Boards:

-- Percentage of Women on the Executive Committee and their Direct Reports:
+- The percentage of Women on the Executive Committee and their Direct Reports:

 Click here to see the annual list of business leaders who are fighting for a more equal workplace.

 This cross-government roadmap sets out actions to tackle persistent gendered inequalities.
 It was published alongside the case for change and the gender equality monitor for tracking progress on gender equality.
 Click here to see all three publications.